skupperproject/skupper/doc/tls/README.md

 Every Skupper Link is made from a Site, the linking Site, to the endpoints from the RouterAccess on a remote Site, the accepting Site.
-Each RouterAccess has its own set of TLS Credentials that includes the serving certificate for authenticating itself with peer routers, and a database of trusted Certificate Authorities (CAs) it uses to authenticate client certificates.
+Each RouterAccess has its own set of TLS Credentials that includes the serving certificate for authenticating itself with peer routers, and a bundle of trusted Certificate Authorities (CAs) it uses to authenticate client certificates.

 The RouterAccess certificate has the typical requirements for a TLS web server: